Elected Officials and Benefits Programs

 Retirement Benefits

-If a jurisdiction provides retirement benefits under one of the state’s Department of Retirement Systems plans (e.g., Public Employees Retirement System Plan 1 or Plan 2), all qualifying employees must be covered under the plan (see RCW 41.40.023).
-Note that elected officials are not automatically covered but, under RCW 41.40.023(3)(a), they can apply for membership to the plan and get covered in this manner.
+If a jurisdiction provides retirement benefits under one of the Washington State Department of Retirement Systems' plans (e.g., Public Employees Retirement System Plan 1 or Plan 2), all qualifying employees must be covered under the plan (see RCW 41.40.023).
+Note that elected officials are not automatically covered but, under RCW 41.40.023(3)(a), they can apply for membership to the plan and get coverage.

 Conclusion